m-loay/OOP_Concepts/Basics/Tut25_Template_Adv_3/README.md

-## Tut24_Template_Adv_1
+## Tut24_Template_Adv_3

  Object Oriented Programming

-The purpose of the tutorial to learn about the following:
+The purpose of the tutorial to learn about the Variadic Templates.
-1. Implicit/Explicit Instantiation
-2. Explicit Specialization

 # Other Important Dependencies
 * cmake >= 3.5